-In this article, we will discuss what a monarch butterfly experiences, how long they live on average, and how unique their life cycles are when comparing different generations of monarchs throughout the year.
-Let’s get started.
+In this article, we will discuss what monarch butterflies experience, how long they live on average, and how unique their life cycles are when comparing different generations of monarchs throughout the year.

 How Long Do Monarch Butterflies Live?

-Monarch butterflies live 2-6 weeks during summer months and migratory monarchs live 6-9 months.
+What is the average monarch butterfly’s lifespan?
+Monarch butterflies generally live 5 weeks, with a range of 2-6 weeks during summer months, while migratory monarchs live 6-9 months.
 The final monarchs born during the year are usually born in late August or September, and these are the ones that migrate.